UCLNatSci/2024/PHAS0026/_sources/laplacetransform.md

 \end{cases}
 \end{split}
 ```
 In other words, it is assumed that the function is zero if $t < 0$.
-The first half of the integral will\mathrm{d}rop out since the function is zero, and we will get back to the original definition.
+The first half of the integral will drop out since the function is zero, and we will get back to the original definition.

 We will return to this idea when we discuss the step function.